FluxML/Optimisers.jl/README.md

 ```

 For models with deeply nested layers containing the parameters (like [Flux.jl](https://github.com/FluxML/Flux.jl) models),
 this state is a similarly nested tree.
-As is the gradient: if using Zygote, this must be done in "explicit" mode,
+As is the gradient: if using Zygote, you must use the "explicit" style as shown,
-not the "implicit" mode with `Params`.
+not the "implicit" one with `Params`.

 The function `destructure` collects all the trainable parameters into one vector,
 and returns this along with a function to re-build a similar model: